What is a limited company...

 Companies House – The official body that registers companies and holds the public elements of its records.

-Accounts – A set of financial statements showing, in essence, the profit of the company for the year and the tax thereon; the undistributed post-tax profit brought forward and a snapshot of the company’s position at the end of the year (i.e. bank balances, debtors, creditors, assets and so on).
+Accounts - A set of financial statements showing, in essence, the profit (or loss) of the enterprise for the year; the undistributed profit brought forward and a snapshot of the financial position at the end of the year (i.e. bank balances, debtors, creditors, assets and so on).

-Abbreviated Accounts – As the name suggests, a short version of the full accounts that small companies may submit to Companies House as the public record.
+Abbreviated Accounts - As the name suggests, a short version of the full accounts that small concerns may submit to Companies House as the public record.

-HMRC (HM Revenue & Customs) – The tax office, to whom full and detailed accounts, tax computations and tax returns must be submitted.
+HMRC (HM Revenue & Customs) - The tax office, to whom full and detailed accounts, computations and returns must be submitted.
 Dealings between companies and HMRC are confidential.

 Accounting Reference Date (ARD) – The last day of the accounting year.

-Shareholder – Someone who has bought shares (i.e. provided capital) in a company with a view to receiving dividends on the investment.
+Shareholder - Someone who has bought shares (i.e. provided capital) with a view to receiving dividends on the investment.
 Shareholders own the company; they do not run it but they hold The Board to account.

-Distribution – Dividends paid to a company’s shareholders out of the company’s post-tax (‘retained’) profit.
+Distribution - Dividends paid to shareholders out of post-tax ('retained') profit.

-Director – One of the people who run (manage) the company and who are legally responsible for it.
+Director - One of the people who run (manage) the concern and who are legally responsible for it.
 Directors are employees.

 The Board – All of the directors.
 The Board decides on the proportion of the retained profit to be distributed to shareholders.

-Annual Return – A relatively simple statement/declaration of the directors, shareholdings, shareholders and other basic company information to Companies House.
+Confirmation Statement - A relatively simple statement/declaration of the directors, shareholdings, shareholders and other basic information to Companies House.
 Not to be confused with [annual] accounts.

-Corporation Tax – The tax paid to HMRC by a company on its own profits.
+Corporation Tax - ...paid to HMRC by a company on its own profits.

 Extractions – A general term for money taken out of a one- or two-person limited company for those persons’ personal income; it doesn’t have an official meaning.